Dr. Chris Siow

 We aim to develop innovative strategies for health maintenance and disease management through innovative value-added agri-food products.

-Our research interests: (1) Evidence-based agri-food: Elucidation of the biochemical and molecular mechanisms of extracts or compounds isolated from agri-food and herbal medicine, using cell culture and animal models; (2) Analyses: ORAC, chromatographic fingerprinting and bioassays; (3) Knowledge translation and promotion of science-based agri-food and Chinese medicine in the prevention of diseases.
+Our research interests: (1) Evidence-based agri-food: Elucidation of the biochemical and molecular mechanisms of extracts or compounds isolated from agri-food and herbal medicine, using cell culture and animal models; (2) Analyses: Antioxidant, chromatography and bioassays; (3) Knowledge translation and promotion of science-based agri-food and herbal medicine in prevention of diseases.

 Why is this work important?

 What techniques and equipment are used in this laboratory?

-Identified bio-active compounds and standardized agricultural and medicinal herb extracts will be used to study their protective effects on ischemia/reperfusion using a few different model systems.
+Identified bio-active compounds and standardized agricultural and medicinal herb extracts will be used to study its protective effects on ischemia/re-perfusion, chronic kidney disease and non-alcoholic fatty liver diseases using a few different model systems.

 About Chris Siow